paulczar/gcp-operator/README.md

 This is a demo operator for the [Google Cloud Platform](https://cloud.google.com) which simplifies requesting google cloud resources in the form on Kubernetes Manifests.

+The goal of the Operator is to provide a bare minimum set of Kubernetes CRDs to enable provisioning GCP services.
+To enable this the manifest Specs are generally a 1:1 mapping to the GCP API objects.

+Currently supports creating and destroying the following GCP Services:

+* Addresses
+* Instances
+* Forwarding Rules
+* Networks
+* Subnetworks
+* Target Pools

 ## Annotations

 You can set the following Annotations: